Thai Leader Orders Police Crackdown On Democracy Protests - UrduPoint

 He said the government and security agencies need to "intensify their practices", and enforce all sections of all laws.

-This could mean more charges under the country's harsh royal defamation laws, which are routinely interpreted to include any criticism of any aspect of the monarchy -- including content posted or shared on social media.
+This could mean more charges under the country's harsh royal defamation laws, which are routinely interpreted to include any criticism of the monarchy -- including content posted or shared on social media.

 King Maha Vajiralongkorn asked the Thai government in June to suspend using the lese majeste laws, but human rights critics say there is a host of other legislation that authorities can use to target democracy activists.

-Asked if the government was giving the nod to police to pursue lese majeste charges, spokesman Anucha Burapachaisri did not rule it out.
+Asked by AFP if the government was giving the nod to police to pursue lese majeste charges, spokesman Anucha Burapachaisri did not rule it out.

 "The protesters should respect all laws in general.
 We don't specify whether we would be enacting any laws specifically," he told AFP.